President and Chief Executive Officer

-Dan Leonard is the president of the National Pharmaceutical Council (NPC), which sponsors and participates in research on the appropriate use of pharmaceuticals and the clinical and economic value of pharmaceutical innovation.
+Dan Leonard is the president and chief executive officer of the National Pharmaceutical Council (NPC), which sponsors and participates in research on the appropriate use of pharmaceuticals and the clinical and economic value of pharmaceutical innovation.
 NPC’s research contributes to the scientific foundation for informed discussions about health care access, coverage, appropriate use and value.

 Under Mr. Leonard’s leadership, NPC is expanding its focus on evidence-based medicine to support research addressing the generation, evaluation and application of evidence.
 In this capacity, Leonard leads NPC in bringing the pharmaceutical industry’s technical expertise and applied scientific knowledge to considerations of evidence-based medicine, comparative effectiveness reviews, evaluation and application.